So you’ve just had a keratin treatment?

 4. Use a shampoo with Keratin in it.

 We recommend the Keune Keratin Smooth Shampoo and Conditioner as they both contain active keratin, you’ll be topping up the keratin a tiny bit every time you wash your hair, which should mean your results last a lot longer, they are super concentrated and last a long time, so are worth the investment!
-(They are $25.99 each and we also offer Laybuy, so if you’re on a budget you can pay them off over 6 weeks, rather than all in one go)
+(They are $25.99 each and we also offer Laybuy and Afterpay, so if you’re on a budget you can pay them off over 6 or 8 weeks, rather than all in one go).

 5. Be careful with Hair ties